epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

 # How reviews on Yelp affect mobility

 ## Abstract
 In this creative extension, we aim at studying the effects of yelp reviews, and more specifically reviews of businesses on mobility.
-We will be using a very extensive dataset provided by Yelp giving us information on businesses, users, reviews and user check-ins into certain businesses.<br>
+We will be using a very extensive dataset provided by Yelp giving information on businesses, users, reviews and user check-ins of certain businesses.<br>
-Given that the dataset is huge, we will cut it down by focusing on businesses in California, which has a very high concentration of various businesses and many active users, as well as being a big state surface-wise with a relatively high population density.<br>
+Studying human mobility can be very useful for a number of applications.
+For instance, with this extension, we try to understand how businesses' online presence affects everyday mobility.
+Specifically how friends’ reviews and average reviews for each business can influence mobility.
+If we are willing to travel further from home to go to a well-rated business.
+This is valuable information from a business stand-point: business owners can be motivated to improve their online public image if people are willing to travel more for a well-rated business. <br>
+We study the effect of the average rating of a business on the probability of long distance travel for the users.
+We expect that the better rated business will likely attract more users, but also users that come from further away.<br>
-We will try to clean the data and perform various statistical analysis and plottings  in order to draw conclusions on the effect of friend’s yelp reviews on one's mobility.
-The intuition is that if a user’s friend has given a positive or negative review for a certain business, chances are that that friend has talked to that user about it, enabling the user to check-out or not the business, regardless if they have seen the friend’s review or not.<br>
+We then study how reviews from friends affect long distance travelling to certain businesses depending whether the review is good or not.
+The intuition is that if a user’s friend has given a positive or negative review for a certain business, chances are that friend has talked to that user about it, enabling the user to check-out or not the business, regardless if they have seen the friend’s review or not.
+We also examine how the influence of the user’s friend's review will evolve depending on the day of the week, or the category of business, which once again could be some very valuable information for businesses.<br>
 This is another facet of the effects on friendships on short and long distance travelling, studied in the reference paper.
 We expect to find some similar results, that long distance mobility in particular is strongly linked to friends' presence and opinions on certain businesses.<br>
+Finally, we study the distribution of the number of checkins per business depending on the business grade.
+We monitor two populations: well-graded businesses and poorly-graded businesses to see which one attracts more users.

 ## Research Questions
 The goal is to study: how do ratings on businesses affect mobility?